junkdeck/FCC-Weather-Station/README.md

-# FCC-Weather-Station
+# weather-station
-More JSON/AJAX fun using IPInfo.io and the OpenWeatherMap API.
+JSON/AJAX fun using IPInfo.io for location and the OpenWeatherMap API for the weather.
 Toggles between Fahrenheit and Celsius, defaulting to Celsius.

 NOTE: The IPInfo.io API is blocked by adblockers, so disable your adblocker when viewing the page.